maurergroup/md_tian2/README.md

 md_tian2
 ========

-md_tian2 (Molecular Dynamics Tian Xia 2) is a program for simulating the scattering of atoms (and molecules) from a surface.
+md_tian2 (Molecular Dynamics Tian Xia 2, acronym: MDT2) is a program for simulating the scattering of atoms (and molecules) from a surface.

 Purpose: -> maybe also here, but put in manual!